 If you’ve noticed all the trucking ads claiming they will pay for school, and set you up in a career, it’s real.
-The reality is, they will set you up with the school nearest you and will pay for your schooling in full - in exchange for you signing their contract, and what they won't tell you is what you should be weary of.
+The reality is, they will set you up with the CDL school nearest you and will cover your costs in full - in exchange for you signing their contract… and what they won't tell you is what you should be weary of.

 CDL schools range significantly in cost, anywhere from a few thousand to upwards of $10,000 at private institutions.
 Sticker shock much?
-It will be best that you atleast know exactly what you are getting into, before you decide the best option for you.
+Here you’re going to find what you need to know to make the best choice for your situation.

 Company Sponsored Training

 The CDL school we went to was a partner CDL training school to a large trucking company, so most of our peers were company sponsored students.
 Their pay rate out of school was less than half of ours, because we had our expenses for schooling covered; allowing us the freedom to choose what company we wanted to join.
-They also didn't get to take advantage of quarterly bonuses, yearly raises, or weekly guarantees, as per their contract.
-(All questions you should be asking the company you decide to pursue sponsorship through.)
+The company sponsored students also didn't get to take advantage of quarterly bonuses, yearly raises, or weekly guarantees, as per their contract.
+(All points you should be discussing with the recruiter of the company you decide to pursue sponsorship through.)